 - Attribution: It’s still tricky to measure cross-channel metrics, however, with the right tools, you can obtain a decent amount of insight to see how each channel is performing in the overall journey.

-To give you some perspective, here’s a recent example of cross-channel marketing from French brand Nina Ricci (Parfums).
+To help you visualise what cross-channel marketing (can) look like, here’s a recent example from French brand Nina Ricci (Parfums).

 Social media promotion of competition 〰️ website submission 〰️ email follow up 〰️ direct mail